mhoole/data-publication/pages/dps_maphub_w.md

 	+ The [_AGO SPECIFIC METADATA REQUIREMENTS_](#ago-specific-metadata-requirements) section below details metadata requirements for specific types of AGO items.
 The table illustrates scenarios where your AGO item may not require its own BCDC record.
 	+ **Title:** Ensure the title accurately describes the item.
 	+ **Description section:**
-		+ **If your item requires its own BCDC record**, in the interest of minimizing duplication of effort and ongoing maintenance, the minimum requirement is to reference the item's BCDC record i.e.
+		+ **If your item requires its own BCDC record:**, in the interest of minimizing duplication of effort and ongoing maintenance, the minimum requirement is to reference the item's BCDC record i.e.
 			+ BC Data Catalogue metadata: [permalink URL to bcdc record]).
-		+ **If your item does not require its own BCDC record**
+		+ **If your item does not require its own BCDC record:**
 			+ **Maps and Apps that are components of a main app** - include a statement that drives the audience to the main app by including the url for the main app and reference the main app's BCDC record i.e.
 				+ This item is a component of "Main App's name", please visit it here: [link to main app]
 			+ **Data that you have clipped or extracted from an existing public BCGW layer** - ensure you describe any enhancements you've made to the data, its update cycle, and intended use.
 Include a reference to the source data's BCDC record i.e.